Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 - Not in the scope of this project, but future plans would be to automate follow up emails on progress
 - Not in the scope of this project, but future plans would be to link this to inductions of all divisions of the company
+- All relevant choices will be stored at the final page in variables.
+On a live site these would be sent as an email to the IS team, but in this case are console logged

 ---